 - +/-first Turn on/off the first-only mode.
 In the first-only mode, only the first value of the main expression is printed (instead of all values). - +/-interactive Turn on/off the interactive mode.
 In the interactive mode, the next nondeterministic value is computed only when the user requests it.
 Thus, one has also the possibility to terminate the enumeration of all values after having seen some values.
 The default value for this option can be set in the configuration file ".pakcsrc" (initially, the interactive mode is turned off). - +/-printfail Print failures.
 If this option is set, failures occurring during evaluation (i.e., nonreducible demanded subexpressions) are printed.
 This is useful to see failed reductions due to partially defined functions or failed unifications.
 Inside encapsulated search (e.g., inside evaluations of findall and findfirst), failures are not printed (since they are a typical programming technique there).
 Note that this option causes some overhead in execution time and memory so that it could not be used in larger applications. - +/-profile Profile mode.
 If the profile mode is on, then information about the number of calls, failures, exits etc. are collected for each function during the debug mode (see above) and shown after the complete execution (additionaly, the result is stored in the file prog.profile where prog is the current main program).
-The profile mode has no effect outside the debug mode. - +/-suspend Suspend mode (initially, it is off).
-If the suspend mode is on, all suspended expressions (if there are any) are shown (in their internal representation) at the end of a computation. - +/-time Time mode.
+The profile mode has no effect outside the debug mode. - +/-show Show mode (initially, it is off).
+If the show mode is on, expressions to be evaluated will be wrapped with Prelude.show in order to present the results with possible instances of class Show.
+Thus, results will be shown as strings in the show mode so that one can also show non-deterministic results.
+If the initial expression has type IO a, it will be wrapped with ">>= Prelude.print".
+If the initial expression is of functional type, it will not be wrapped with Prelude.show.
+In other cases, a type error will be reported if the type of the initial expression has no Show instance.
+Note that the show mode should only be used if the results do not contain free variables, otherwise they are instantiated by the show operation or the evaluation might suspend. - +/-suspend Suspend mode (initially, it is off).
+If the suspend mode is on, all suspended expressions (if there are any) are shown (in their internal representation) at the end of a computation. - +/-time Time mode (initially, it is off).
 If the time mode is on, the cpu time and the elapsed time of the computation is always printed together with the result of an evaluation. - +/-warn Parser warnings.
 If the parser warnings are turned on (default), the parser will print warnings about variables that occur only once in a program rule (see Section 1.2) or locally declared names that shadow the definition of globally declared names.
 If the parser warnings are switched off, these warnings are not printed during the reading of a Curry program. - path path Set the additional search path for loading modules to path.
 Note that this search path is only used for loading modules inside this invocation of PAKCS, i.e., the environment variable "CURRYPATH" (see also Section 1.3) is set to path in this invocation of PAKCS.